martinpelli/jsonschema_form/README.md

 # Jsonschema Form

-`jsonschema_form` is a Flutter package designed for developers to dynamically build forms using JSON Schema and UI Schema.
+`jsonschema_form` is a Flutter package designed for developers to dynamically build forms using jsonSchema, uiSchema and formData.
+These three objects are needed to build the form and they are tipically provided by backend.
 It simplifies decoding schemas pre-populating forms and building them dynamically.

 ## Features ✨
-- **Dynamic Form Creation**: Automatically generate forms from JSON Schema.
+- **Dynamic Form Creation**: Automatically generate forms from a JSON schema.
-- **Customizable UI**: Use UI Schema for tailored form styling.
+- **Customizable UI**: Use a UI schema for tailored form styling.
 - **Pre-Populated Data**: Initialize forms with pre-existing data and update as needed.
-- **Flexible Input Sources**: Load schema and data from assets, strings, or decoded JSON objects.
+- **Dependencies**: Build fields that depends on values from others.
+For exampe show an input if a radio button is marked as true.
+- **File support**: Allows the user to select a file from storage or take a photo/video
+- **Array support**: Allows arrays with items that can be added or removed dynamically by user

 ## Current Package Status ⚠️

 This package is currently under development in a very early development stage.
 The plan is to publish it on [pub.dev](https://pub.dev/).
 - **JsonSchema** is a model class that tells the form how it should be built.
 The currently *json* supported properties for now are:
     - **title**: A human-readable name or label for a particular schema or field.
 It’s often displayed as the label or header when generating forms based on the schema.
-Can be empty.
     - **description**: Is shown above each field if is not null, providing neccessary information if needed.
     - **default**: Is the default value that this field takes.
 If there is data present on the corresponding formData property, this is ignored.
     - **type**: Defines the data type of a field or schema element.
 Possible types include "string", "number", "integer", "boolean", "array" and "object".
 It tells the UI what kind of input widget needs to be rendered.